History of Qing (People's Republic)

 The History of Qing (清史 (Qīngshǐ)) is an unpublished official history of the Qing dynasty (1644–1912) sponsored by the government of the People's Republic of China (PRC) between 2002 and 2023.
 Since the abolition of the Qing in the 1911 Revolution and the establishment of the Republic of China (ROC), there have been several concerted attempts to write an official Qing history.
 These are informed by the previous long-standing tradition of each Chinese dynasty writing the history of its predecessor.
 An unfinished Republican-era manuscript had been assembled during the 1920s, but the effort that began in 2002 has since dwarfed every comparable effort in both length and organizational scale.
 The project has involved the work of hundreds of scholars and specialists under the supervision of the National Qing History Compilation Committee, chaired since its founding by leading historian Dai Yi (1926–2024).

 A draft of the history was submitted for review in November 2018, a process originally expected to be completed by June 2019—but has reportedly ended with the manuscript being rejected in November 2023.
-Purportedly, this was due in large part to official discontent with the narrative presented by the draft, linked to long-standing opposition from the government regarding the so-called New Qing History school.
+Purportedly, this was due in large part to official discontent with the narrative presented by the draft, linked to long-standing opposition from the Chinese Communist Party to the New Qing History school.
 With the rejection, rumours began to surface that progress on the history had been indefinitely halted, after decades of work and billions of yuan had been spent on the project.